 - Milk: We suggest using whole milk for the best flavor and texture.
-You can use a lighter milk but the results may vary.
+You can use lighter milk, but the results may vary.

-- Butter: The butter adds flavor and make the pie filling smooth.
+- Butter: The butter adds flavor and makes the pie filling smooth.

 - Whipped Cream: The sweetened whipped cream is spread over the top of the pie and makes it even better.